rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 For a list of built-in functions, go [here](https://developer.hashicorp.com/terraform/language/functions) and look at the left pane.

-There are functions string, numeric, filesystem and my more.
+There are functions for string, numeric, filesystem and more.

 A good way to test the functions is using the terraform console.